kuzzleio/documentation-old/src/sdk-reference/memory-storage/flushdb.md

 }
 ```

-Deletes all the keys of the database dedicated to client applications (the reserved space for Kuzzle Backend is unaffected).
+Deletes all the keys of the database dedicated to client applications (the reserved space for Kuzzle is unaffected).

 [[_Redis documentation_]](https://redis.io/commands/flushdb)